 In 1994 Williams moved to London from Milan, Italy, where she was Managing Editor of Flash Art International.
-She holds a doctorate in architecture from the University of Milan, and a PhD in art history with the Open University on defining the Gothic in contemporary art.
+She holds a doctorate in architecture from the University of Milan, and a PhD in art history with the Open University on defining ‘the Gothic’ in contemporary visual culture.
 Curatorial projects include ‘History Stripped Bare’, at Vilma Gold Gallery, London, ‘London Orphan Asylum’ (co-curated with Clare Manchester), ‘Arte all’Arte’ (co-curated with Roberto Pinto), ‘Strange Days, British Contemporary Photography’, Claudia Gian Ferrari Gallery, Milan.

 Dr. Williams has served as an advisor to the Arts Council of England (2001, 2005), the Whitechapel Gallery (2008, 2016-ongoing), the Scottish Arts Council (2003), and the British School in Rome (2000).
 She has been a visiting tutor at Central Saint Martins; and the Royal College of Art, London, and has lectured at the Ruskin School of Art, Oxford University; Westminster University, London; the Slade School, London; NYU Abu Dhabi; Leeds Beckett University; Northampton University; Norwich University of the Arts; and more.

 In 2017-2019 Williams studied Psychotherapy at the Philadelphia Association (founded by R.D.
 Laing) and in the Department of Psychosocial Studies at Birkbeck College (University of London).
 She holds a Certificate in Higher Education in Psychodynamic Counselling, and is keenly interested in Transpersonal Psychotherapy.

 ‘An epic achievement…